 The Regulator notes that a number of submissions from parties who presently have substantial demand for the T1 Service indicate that they would seek the T1 Service if it were offered, and that many parties may wish to seek extensions of existing contracts for the T1 Service.
 The Regulator accepts the view that there is likely to be some demand for a service with at least the fundamental components of the T1 Service.
 However, as already noted, there is some substance to Epic Energy's comment that previously no service for firm capacity other than the T1 Service was available, notwithstanding the views submitted by others that the T1 Service was established through an extensive consultative process.
-On balance, the Regulator has taken the view that the stated demand for the T1 Service only demonstrates demand for a service of the general type of the T1 Service (i.e. a service for firm capacity) rather than a service that is precisely the same as the T1 Service.
+On balance, the Regulator has taken the view that the stated demand for the T1 Service only demonstrates demand for a service that is precisely the same as the T1 Service.